Pan-African Congress

-The Pan-African Congress gained the reputation as a peace maker for decolonization in Africa and in the West Indies.
-It made significant advance for the Pan-African cause.
-One of the group's major demands was to end colonial rule and racial discrimination.
-It stood against imperialism and it demanded human rights and equality of economic opportunity.
-The manifesto given by the Pan-African Congress included the political and economic demands of the Congress for a new world context of international cooperation.
+The Pan-African Congress first gained a reputation as a peacemaker for decolonization in Africa and in the West Indies, and made a significant advance for the Pan-African cause.
+Among the group's primary demands from the outset was the cessation of colonial rule and racial discrimination.
+The Congress opposed imperialism and called for human rights and economic equality.
+The manifesto issued by the PAC outlined its political and economic demands for a new global context of international cooperation, emphasizing the necessity to tackle the challenges Africa faced due to widespread European colonization.